telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 {{endregion}}

 __Exporting Visual Settings__

 Using the ExcelML method allows you to export the visual settings (themes) to the Excel file.
 ExcelML has also a visual representation of the alternating row color.
 This feature works only if __EnableAlternatingRow__ property is set to *true*.
 Note that it does not transfer the alternating row settings that come from control theme.
 RadGridView will also export all conditional formatting to the Excel file.
 The row height is exported with the default DPI transformation (60pixels = 72points).

 You can enable exporting visual settings through the ExportVisualSettings property.
-By default the value of this property is false.
+By default the value of this property is false. __ExportVisualSettings__*false*

-          __ExportVisualSettings__*false*#_[C#] Setting ExportVisualSettings_
+#### Setting ExportVisualSettings

 {{source=..\SamplesCS\GridView\ExportingData\ExportToExcelViaExcelIMLFormat.cs region=exportVisualSettings}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToExcelViaExcelIMLFormat.vb region=exportVisualSettings}}